 Restaurants are not the only industries that must change.
 Other examples include businesses that host conferences.
 There were seven events this year I was planning to attend and speak at and all of them have been canceled.
 Others have shifted to digital-only.

-The Engage 2020 conference for the AICPA organization had about 7,700 people registered to participate in-person, but because the registrants were open to attending virtually, the attendance ended up considerably higher.
+The Engage 2020 conference for the AICPA organization had about 7,700 people registered to participate in person, but because the registrants were open to attending virtually, the attendance ended up considerably higher.
 They were forced to go online and discover how to build a digital conference.
 The vital question event organizers must answer is, how can they facilitate the same value that people receive from in-person events?

-No company is excluded from shifting their business model.
+No company is excluded from shifting its business model.
 I can’t tell you of one organization that hasn’t experienced an impact on its products, services, offerings, and deliverables.
 There isn’t one company that doesn’t have an opportunity at best, or must rebuild a dead business model, at worst.
 Businesses are facing a crisis but they’re not fated to failure if they choose and act wisely.